LivePersonInc/knowledge-center-archive/pages/documents/Agent and manager workspace/LiveEngage App/LiveEngage App.md

 ### The Agent Manager Capabilities

 {: .important}
-All of the functionality for agent users apply to agent manager as well
+All of the functionality for agent users apply to agent manager as well.

 In order for a manager to be able to receive new conversation, he needs to be defined in the LiveEngage web with an agent role.